Topological entanglement entropy meets holographic entropy inequalities: Holographic entropy inequalities in TQFT

 We will take a step further and discuss the case when these inequalities are saturated.
 Now consider the 2d planar geometry where each region is disconnected.
 In this case, each $k$-party entanglement term contributes $k$ number of $-\gamma$ terms as there are $k$ boundaries.
 We know from \cite{He:2020superbalance} that all facet HEIs of the HEC are \emph{balanced}, i.e, each party appears equal number of times with positive and negative coefficients.
 As a result, the topological terms cancel and the HEIs are strictly zero.

-We have an alternative proof for the same based on conjecture \ref{thm-2bal-satisfy} stated after lemma \ref{lem:balanced-hei}.
-We give a third proof of this argument in sec.~\ref{sec:HEI-proof} of SM exploiting the structural forms of HEIs.
+We have an alternative proof for the same based on proposition \ref{con-2bal-satisfy} stated after lemma \ref{lem:balanced-hei}.
+We give a third proof of this argument in appendix~\ref{sec:HEI-proof} exploiting the structural forms of HEIs.
 We have verified numerically that this holds for all known superbalanced facet HEIs.